daniela997/FilmDamageSimulator/annotations/README.md

 * scratch

 Each annotation is a list of point coordinates which can easily be transformed to an OpenCV contour format.

+NB: The annotations for scans 8, 9 and 10 need to be rescaled by factor of 1.5 after being loaded as the annotation was done on lower resolution versions of the scans.